Kodrillar/Seeyu/README.md

 A security monitoring mobile app.
 ## Getting Started
 Seeyu is a security solution making use of sensors and indicators to show potential security threats and triage those threats with appropriate actions.
-Seeyu sends signal to it's users when there is an intruder.
+Seeyu sends signal to it's user when there is an intruder.

 ![home_page](https://user-images.githubusercontent.com/67793558/165053437-e9700039-b22f-4526-b5c2-cbb63b335060.png)